AAids to Navigation and Marine Safety

 Cardinal aids may be in the form of either buoys or fixed aids.

-Aural Aids
+Audible Aids

 Electronic Aids

-An Automatic Identification System aid to navigation (AIS-AtoN) is a digital aid to navigation that is broadcast by an authorized service provider using the AIS Message 21 (Aids-to-navigation report) and may be displayed on properly configured shipborne and shore-based navigation equipment such as the Electronic Chart Display Information System (ECDIS), radar, or an Integrated Navigation System (INS).
-It is used to supplement existing aids to navigation and aid systems; in situations where physical aid placement is impractical; or in special circumstances, such as seasonal slowdown areas.
+An Automatic Identification System aid to navigation (AIS AtoN) is a digital aid to navigation that is broadcast by an authorized service provider using the AIS Message 21 (Aids-to-navigation report) and may be displayed on properly configured shipborne and shore-based navigation equipment such as the Electronic Chart Display Information System (ECDIS), radar, or an Integrated Navigation System (INS).
+It is used to supplement existing aids to navigation and aid systems, in situations where physical aid placement is impractical, or in special circumstances, such as seasonal slowdown areas.
 AIS AtoN provide a positive and all-weather means of identification to mariners.

 The following types of AIS AtoN may be used in Canada: